 Use googles pagespeed insights to check your page speed, and use the suggestions to improve it - you want it to be 100/100!

-This is one of the most important analytic on Instagram for brands, or individuals who are selling a product.
+This is one of the most important Instagram analytics in 2020 for brands, or individuals who are selling a product.

 It’s great to get lots of engagement and reach but are they actually going to your website for a look or even to buy something?

 Make sure you have optimized your bio link and keep it simple, short and easy to read.
 Nobody will click on a link that looks dodgy, for example mybrand123aus.xyz.